-As at 30th June, 2017, the Group maintained a net debt position with a net debt to net total capital ratio of 15.3 per cent, which was based on its net debt of HK\$19,590 million and net total capital, which represents the total borrowings plus total equity net of cash and bank deposits, of HK\$128,213 million.
-This ratio was higher than the net debt to net total capital ratio of 4.5 per cent at the year end of 2016.
-This change was mainly due to the funds utilised for the investment in a business that owns and operates energy utility assets in Australia, the United States, the United Kingdom and Europe during the period.
+As at 30th June, 2018, the Group maintained a net debt position with a net debt to net total capital ratio of 15.2 per cent, which was based on its net debt of HK\$21,722 million and net total capital, which represents the total borrowings plus total equity net of cash and bank deposits, of HK\$143,217 million.
+This ratio was slightly improved when compared with the net debt to net total capital ratio of 17.6 per cent at the year end of 2017 mainly due to cash inflows from the investment portfolios.